-But I have chosen to be brave and confess my downfalls to you anyway, because I recognise I’ve been succumbing to cravings rather than been eating from a place of genuine hunger.
+But I have chosen to be brave and confess my downfalls to you anyway because I recognise I’ve been succumbing to cravings rather than been eating from a place of genuine hunger.

 Hunger is a healthy response to a biological need.
 It is our bodies way of letting us know we are running low on readily available fuel.
-It is harmful for our bodies if we ignore genuine hunger!
+It is harmful to our bodies if we ignore genuine hunger!

-Cravings on the other hand, are a response to a psychological or emotional need – I’m looking for the flapjacks to satisfy the cravings I’m getting from a combination of; the memories of how Good the flapjacks are, wanting comfort in the cold, dark evenings when I’m longing for summer, and watching and imagining tasting the Masterchef food.
+Cravings, on the other hand, are a response to a psychological or emotional need – I’m looking for the flapjacks to satisfy the cravings I’m getting from a combination of; the memories of how Good the flapjacks are, wanting comfort in the cold, dark evenings when I’m longing for summer, and watching and imagining tasting the Masterchef food.